Featuring Amy Gladstone LCSW, PhD

 * Amy Gladstone LCSW, PhD and the planners have informed us that they do not have a conflict of interest and have disclosed that they have no relevant financial relationship with any commercial interests pertaining to this educational activity.
 Additionally, the presenters have been instructed to disclose any limitations of data and unlabeled or investigational uses of products during this presentation.
 This presentation will not contain any references to off-label (non-FDA approved) use of products or devices.

-CE Credit is granted to participants with documented attendance at individual workshops and completed evaluation forms for those sessions.
+CE Credit is granted to participants with documented attendance at individual workshops.
 Credit will not be granted to registrants who are more than 15 minutes late or depart more than 15 minutes early from a session.
-Please arrive at least 10 minutes before the scheduled start time to allow time to check in.